 Who’s behind the attack?

-Brian Krebs, a popular computer security journalist wrote that the timing of the attack was right after Dyn released a research on potential connections between companies that provide protection service against DDoS attacks and the hackers.
+Brian Krebs, a popular computer security journalist wrote that the timing of the attack was right after Dyn released research on potential connections between companies that provide protection service against DDoS attacks and the hackers.
 Kreb’s website was also affected by a DDoS attack right after publishing the story.
-This makes us wonder if the motivation behind such attacks are just to push services like DDoS protection and bot detection.
+This makes us wonder if the motivation behind such attacks is just to push services like DDoS protection and bot detection.
 Bot detection services have also been recently spreading baseless fear among people about bots.
 You can read our previous article on why bot detection agencies are a FUD.

 Although DDoS attacks don’t steal data, they can wreak havoc on the web.
-Their power and potential keeps increasing with the number of connected devices across the web.
+Their power and potential keep increasing with the number of connected devices across the web.
 As the world becomes more connected, the potential damage from a DDoS attack could be even worse.

 Why DNS providers

-DNS is used to translate names of websites into their corresponding IP addresses that machines use to identify the websites.
-DNS has a design flaw which is used by hackers to send routine data requests from a machine, that would result in the system sending enormous number of ping packets to the target websites.
+DNS is used to translate the names of websites into their corresponding IP addresses that machines use to identify the websites.
+DNS has a design flaw that is used by hackers to send routine data requests from a machine, which would result in the system sending an enormous number of ping packets to the target websites.
 The hackers employ tens of thousands of compromised machines to perform this and this data flood would crash the targets in no time.
 Web servers are designed to handle simultaneous requests without failing, but not this abnormally high volume of requests.
 This will overload the server, leading to a complete shutdown.

 When the DDoS attack is targeted towards the Domain Name System, the harm caused could multiply by several times.
 This is because these attacks compromise the back end technology rather than a few individual sites, making it more widespread and damaging.